 Best Ukulele of 2020

-If you are in the market for a beginner kit and or instrument, this isn't be the best suited for those needs.
+If you are in the market for a beginner kit or instrument, this probably isn't the best suited for those needs.
 It comes as a solo instrument and does not include the extras that most of the kits we tested included.
-This is geared towards intermediate players looking to expand their collection with a higher quality instrument.
+This model is geared towards intermediate players looking to expand their collection with a higher quality instrument.
 It is a favorite among the solo performance models in our line-up for its exceptional build, tone, and playability.

 The Cordoba 15SM soprano ukulele has a decent sound and quality build for its entry-level price point as a solo instrument.
 Its mahogany construction makes for a balanced tone, and our testers are generally delighted with its volume and projection.
-It's equipped with a 17-Fret Composite Fingerboard with Pearloid Dot Inlays that make this smaller uke a touch harder to play if you are just starting out or have large hands.
+It's equipped with a 17-Fret Composite Fingerboard with Pearloid Dot inlays that make this smaller uke a touch harder to play if you are just starting out or have large hands.

 The Ranch Guitar Concert Kit earns itself a solid middle of the pack ranking for a beginner kit.
-It seems well built, and looks very attractive but had an unremarkable sound.
-It's constructed of a Sapele body and solid mahogany neck and headstock but underwhelmed with its fairly flat overall tone.
-The frets seem pretty accurately seated although a few have sharp corners towards the head, commonly found in dry or cheaply constructed instruments.
+It seems well built and looks very attractive with its Sapele body and solid mahogany neck and headstock, but underwhelmed us with its fairly flat overall tone.
+The frets seem pretty accurately seated, although a few have sharp corners towards the head, commonly found in dry or cheaply constructed instruments.
 It is easy to play at each end of the neck, and it seems to keep good intonation once the strings have settled in.
-This bundle includes all the accouterments to get started right out of the box.
-Including a gig-bag, a digital tuner, a strap, and some spare Aquila strings.
-One shining star for this kit was the carrying case.
-This definitely stood out from the rest, especially for this price point.
+This bundle includes all the accouterments to get started right out of the box, including a gig bag, a digital tuner, a strap, and some spare Aquila strings.
+One shining star for this kit was the carrying case, which definitely stood out from the rest, especially for this price point.
 It's perfectly sized, lightweight, and highly padded.
 It's nice to see that the case is not an afterthought for this company's beginner uke kit.

-This is a very affordable beginner kit that has a few flaws that can easily be overlooked if you are just wanting a solid kit to play right out of the box.
+This is a very affordable beginner kit with a few flaws that can easily be overlooked if you just want a solid kit to play right out of the box.
 It is a bit heavy in the neck, making it less balanced than most of the other concert ukes.
 Using the included strap helps it keep upright and more balanced.
 If you are a dedicated player, though, you aren't likely to be satisfied with the sound of this instrument.
 It would be an especially good pick if you were looking for a quality carrying case to go along with your kit.

 Why You Should Trust Us

 Our lead reviewer, Kat Elliott, has always harbored great admiration toward music.
-She has being playing music for over a decade, spending the last three and a half years with a focus on the ukulele.
-She makes frequent on stage appearances in her city's open mic nights, where she plays a variety of instruments and also loves to sing.
+She has been playing music for over a decade, spending the last three and a half years with a focus on the ukulele.
+She makes frequent on-stage appearances in her city's open mic nights, where she plays a variety of instruments and also loves to sing.
 She also gigs at local bars and breweries.
 She flat-out loves to play music.
 Her profound love of the small four-string instrument was discovered when she was undergoing extensive recovery from a knee injury.
-The portability and ease of use that the uke has to offer were what drew her in but it didn't take long to realize the blissful sounds that emanated from the happy little instrument would make it a lifelong companion.
+The portability and ease of use that the uke has to offer were what drew her in, but it didn't take long to realize the blissful sounds that emanated from the happy little instrument would make it a lifelong companion.
 Kat owns multiple soprano and concert size ukuleles, an acoustic-electric model for amplified, on-stage performances, and a banjo uke.

 Analysis and Test Results

-Throughout our journey to find the best ukulele we focused on four fundamental metrics.
-Build quality, playability, tone, and accessories and extras.
-After our initial visual inspection of each individual make and model, we tuned and spent countless hours playing and using their included accessories, if they came as a kit.
+Throughout our journey to find the best ukulele, we focused on four fundamental metrics: Build quality, playability, tone, and accessories and extras.
+After our initial visual inspection of each individual make and model, we tuned and spent countless hours playing and using their included accessories (if they came as a kit).
 We compared them side by side and ran them all through a gauntlet of testing to determine which one was the very best.

 When the body of a stringed acoustic instrument resonates, the wood it is made of will emphasize different tones, such as highs or lows.
-With this in mind, know that the wood that your ukulele is made of will affect its tone.
+With this in mind, know that the wood used in the construction of your ukulele will affect its tone.
 One thing we chose to focus on for tone was whether the instrument was constructed of a solid-wood or laminate (plywood) top and body.
-More often than not those with a solid-wood top tend to have a richer, deeper sound.
+Typically, those with a solid-wood top tend to have a richer, deeper sound.
 In the price range we tested, the decision to use more costly solid wood typically requires sacrifices in other aspects of construction.
-Instruments with laminated tops often sound fine for beginner players, and laminated tops tend to hold up to wear, tear, and the elements better than solid wood construction.
+Instruments with laminated tops often sound fine for beginner players and tend to hold up to wear, tear, and the elements better than solid wood construction.

 Another focus for testing tone is intonation.
 This refers to the ability for a stringed instrument to play in tune, not just when the strings are plucked "open," but also when fretted anywhere along the neck.
 Bad intonation will basically mean that your uke won't play in tune even if your strings are tuned perfectly.
-A low-quality instrument will often play in tune on the lower frets but will lose intonation as you move up the fretboard in the higher frets, which inhibits advancement into more complex chord fingerings and solos.
-We tested each one side by side for tone comparison while playing a multitude of songs that incorporated fingerpicking as well as a variety of different strumming patterns.
-Through this process we were able to determine different tones with each model.
+A low-quality instrument will often play in tune on the lower frets but will lose intonation as you move up the fretboard in the higher frets, inhibiting advancement into more complex chord fingerings and solos.
+We tested each side by side for tone comparison while playing a multitude of songs that incorporated fingerpicking and a variety of different strumming patterns.
+Through this process, we were able to determine different tones with each model.
 Among the models we tested, price and quality tone are directly correlated.
 The best models in terms of tone are the Ibanez UEW5S, Oscar Schmidt OU5, Kala Satin Mahogany Concert, and Cordoba 15SM, which also pull some of the highest price tags among ukes reviewed here.

 Accessories & Extras